 The culture is very warm and inclusive.
 I feel the staff and kids are very inspired, and very diligent.
 It is a pleasure to be a parent here!
 Thank you!

-Being a caring, inclusive community is the foundation of a Westside education.
+Being a caring, inclusive community is the foundation of a Westside School education.

-Some of the many benefits of being a Pre-K through Middle School program are the leadership and mentoring opportunities across all grades.
+Some of the many benefits of being a pre-kindergarten through Middle School program are the leadership and mentoring opportunities across all grades.
 One of the highlights is our Lower School Reading Buddies program.
-Older lower school students read with Pre-K and younger Lower School students once a week.
+Older lower school students read with pre-kindergarten and younger Lower School students once a week.
 Buddies form lasting bonds, which continue even after the partnership ends.

 Every class participates in a Service Learning project.
-Our 2nd graders raise salmon from eggs and release them into Fauntleroy Creek.
+Our second grade students raise salmon from eggs and release them into Fauntleroy Creek.
 In Middle School, students participate in a campus Service Learning Day, as well as organized efforts for Food Lifeline and West Seattle area parks restoration.

 In fall 2011, Westside School received a grant from the Medina Foundation to build and edible school yard garden.
 In addition to providing a rich learning opportunity that covers biology, nutrition, sustainability, and hunger, the “crops” will be donated to West Seattle area food banks.